toaha63/KalpanaLang/README.md

 This project is the result of collaborative effort from all team members who contributed their time, skills, and creativity to make KalpanaLang a reality.

+### Note
+A special edition will be  release in memory of the "Milestone School and College" plain crash tragedy.
+Decicated to all my brother & sisters ❤️.
+Please pray for them.